zchrissirhcz/cmake_tools/README.md

 - Memory leaks(caused by missing including header file)
 - Trap(caused by missing return value)

 These severe bugs can not be inspected by famous tools like AddressSanitizer, Valgrind, VLD, but [overlook.cmake](overlook.cmake) can.
+People may also use [clang-tidy](https://clang.llvm.org/extra/clang-tidy/), which will report more compile warnings (instead of compile errors).

 ## Usage